psychoinformatics-de/datalad-debian/docs/source/walkthrough.rst

 With Debian source and binary packages organized in distribution and package datasets, the remaining step is to generate a package archive that APT can use to retrieve and install Debian packages from.
 A dedicated tool that can do this is ``reprepro``, and is also the main work horse here.
-By applying the previously used patterns of dataset nesting to tracking inputs, and capturing the provenance of tool execution, when will use ``reprepro`` to ingest packages from our distribution dataset into an APT package archive.
+Applying the previously used patterns of dataset nesting to tracking inputs, and capturing the provenance of tool execution, we will use ``reprepro`` to ingest packages from our distribution dataset into an APT package archive.

 The first step is to create the archive DataLad dataset: